daball/rowdy-reds-java-adventure-game/README.md

 # summer-iii-2015-itec-471-group-2

+## Thursday, July 23, 2015

+Feel free to replace this with a more appropriate README.md.
+It uses Markdown for the language.
+It's a Github thing.

 ## Friday, May 29, 2015

 For the walkthrough of Git/SmartGit presented by David Ball, please use the Google+ Hangout for the screen cast: